cllopes/reactathon/material/5_routing/1_react_router_basics/readme.md

 #### Route Components

 Each Component render by a `<Route>` will get the following three properties
-1. Match -- contains information about how the `path` matched the url
+1. Match -- contains information about how the `path` matched the url (example path params)
-2. Location -- represenets where the ap is now
+2. Location -- represents where the app is now and gives you access to the query params
 3. History -- history object from the [history package](https://github.com/ReactTraining/history)

 For examples of the `render` and `children` version view the [Route Documentation](https://reacttraining.com/react-router/core/api/Route)